[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Terraform Force-Unlock Command

-Ever found your Terraform state file is ‘already locked’ when trying to perform a Terraform operation?
+Ever found that your Terraform state file is ‘already locked’ when trying to perform a Terraform operation?
 In this article, we will look at the reasons why this might happen, and how to resolve this problem using the Terraform force-unlock command.
 We will explain what the command does, how to use it, the available options, and when you should use it.

 1. What does Terraform force unlock do?